Lionel-Groulx station

-Lionel-Groulx station is a Montreal Metro station in the borough of Le Sud-Ouest in Montreal, Quebec, Canada.
+Lionel-Groulx is a Montreal Metro station in the borough of Le Sud-Ouest in Montreal, Quebec, Canada.
 It is operated by the Société de transport de Montréal (STM) and is a transfer station between the Green Line and Orange Line, with cross-platform interchange available.
-It is located in the Saint-Henri area.
+It is located in the Saint-Henri area, along Atwater Avenue on that area's eastern border with Little Burgundy.
 If transfers between lines are included, the station is one of the busiest on the Metro.
 It first opened in 1978.

 History

-The station opened on September 3, 1978 as part of the extension of the Green Line to Angrignon, with service on the Green Line only, though the Orange Line platforms were built at the same time.
-They did not enter service until the extension to Place-Saint-Henri was opened on April 28, 1980.
-It was therefore the first transfer station to open after Berri-UQAM, in the original network.
+The station opened on September 3, 1978 as part of the extension of the Green Line to Angrignon, but service was on the Green Line only.
+Though the Orange Line platforms were built at the same time, they did not enter service until the extension to Place-Saint-Henri was opened on April 28, 1980.
+The station was the first transfer station after Berri-UQAM opened in the original network.

-In 2009 it became the first existing station to be retrofitted to be fully wheelchair-accessible through the addition of elevators.
-Berri-UQAM station had elevators added at the same time, but only between the mezzanine and Orange Line platforms.
-(The three stations in Laval, opened in 2007, already had elevators.)
-Three elevators connect the entrance to the mezzanine, the mezzanine to the upper platform, and the upper platform to the lower platform, respectively.
+In 2009, it became the first existing station, after elevators were added, to be retrofitted to be fully wheelchair-accessible.
+Berri-UQAM station had elevators added at the same time but only between the mezzanine and the Orange Line platforms.
+(The three stations in Laval, which opened in 2007, already had elevators.)
+Three elevators connect, respectively, the entrance to the mezzanine, the mezzanine to the upper platform, and the upper platform to the lower platform.